 This year, for the first time in my life, I chose to spend Christmas Eve alone.
 It was a bit strange at first (probably because of old habits and precedents set over the years) but somehow it felt right.

 On Christmas Eves past, I celebrated by giving or attending parties, dinners or holiday gatherings.
 We opened presents, ate too much, drank too much, and drove on highways clogged with other compromised drivers.
 I often felt a vague anxiety – worrying, comparing and dealing with family dysfunction.

 Christmas Eve is a mystical night, abounding in godliness and love.
-I decided to spend it alone this year because I wanted to be quiet, to go deeper and create a loving space within for holiness and sacred peace.
+I decided to spend it alone this year because I wanted to be quiet, to go deeper and create a loving space and a sense of peace within me.

 Tonight, as the moon was rising, I soaked in a luxurious bath, grateful for the benefaction of water.
 Later, I played the piano, then cooked a simple meal.
 I took a short walk after dinner and enjoyed the lustrous light of the full moon.
 I prayed for my son and grandchildren and sent them my love on the wings of Christmas angels.

 When I went back inside, I put on some soft music and lit a candle.
 I sat quietly, enjoying the richness of the moment.
 While beholding the candle’s flame, I became enchanted and inspired.
 A thrill of joy touched my soul.
 It was the most exquisite peace I think I’ve ever experienced.
 I was suddenly overcome with reverence for this beautiful, haunting, earthly odyssey.
 At that moment, as tears filled my eyes, I felt, ever so briefly, ever so lightly, the tender caress of divinity.